|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 Input will consist of a ‘dictionary’, a list of no more than 20 words specified as pairs of lower case letters terminated by a line containing two # characters.
 This will be followed by a paragraph to be sanitised.
 Each line of the paragraph will contain no more than 60 characters.
 No word will straddle a line break.
 The paragraph will be terminated by a # on a line by itself.

 Output will be the sanitised version of the given paragraph.
-Replace all sequences of four letters (no white space, punctuation marks or other characters) which are bounded by one of the pairs given in the dictionary, even if the cases differ, by ** in the central positions.
+Replace all sequences of four letters (no white space, punctuation marks or other characters) which are bounded by one of the pairs given in the dictionary, by ** in the central positions.
 All other characters, including formatting characters such as tabs and new line characters are to be left untouched.
 Words will be processed sequentially and overlapping sequences need not be considered.

 st fk dn ct ## I cantered down to the Shuttered shop’s to buy a forK. #